-- Do the materials support students' intentional and meaningful use of all three dimensions to support sensemaking? - Which SEP elements are present and how do students apply/use them to understand DCIs and/or CCCs? - Which CCC elements are present and how do students apply/use them to understand DCIs and/or SEPs?
+- Do the materials support students' intentional and meaningful use of all three dimensions to support sensemaking? - Which SEP elements are present and how do students apply/use them to build and use DCIs and/or CCCs? - Which CCC elements are present and how do students apply/use them to build and use DCIs and/or SEPs?